LukeSmithxyz/based.cooking/src/hyperborean-protein-shake.md

 4. Add 1 serving of a protein powder of your choice (prefer ones with whey and casein protein, no soy)
 5. Shake/blend until thoroughly mixed
 6. Add water until desired viscosity (thickness) is reached
 7. Shake/blend until thoroughly mixed.
-Enjoy with some solid foods (particularly, ones higher in fiber) to ease digestion.
+Enjoy with some solid foods (particularly, fruits or other foods decently high in dietary fiber) to ease digestion.

 ## Contribution